 Fibre is found in plant foods like vegetables, fruit, wholegrain foods, legumes, nuts and seeds.
-Here’s why they are good for you and an essential part of your diet.
+Here’s why these foods are good for you and an essential part of your diet.

 Because high fibre foods are filling they may also make it easier to stay at a healthy weight.